-Additionally, a motion to dismiss can be filed in your case if the prosecution does not have sufficient evidence to prove that you actually or constructively possessed the controlled substance.
+Alternatively, a motion to dismiss can be filed in your case if the prosecution does not have sufficient evidence to prove that you actually or constructively possessed the controlled substance.

-Other defenses exist in drug cases including a prescription defense, a legal disposal defense, and a drug overdose immunity statute.
+Other defenses exist in drug cases, including an entrapment defense, a prescription defense, a legal disposal defense, and a drug overdose immunity statute.

-If you have been arrested for a drug crime in the Tampa Bay area, including Hillsborough County, Pinellas County, Pasco County, or Hernando County, then contact an experienced attorney at the Sammis Law Firm.
+If you have been arrested for a drug crime in the Tampa Bay area, including Hillsborough County, Pinellas County, Pasco County, Hernando County, or Polk County, contact an experienced attorney at the Sammis Law Firm.

 Call (813) 250-0500.